 The most recent evaluation of board performance was conducted in April 2022, facilitated by the company secretary.
-This involved reviewing developments since the previous board evaluation session through the completion of a questionnaire based on the ten principles of the QCA Code.
-This enabled progress made by the board to be accurately assessed.

 During the year the group continued to make progress in the areas of shareholder and employee engagement, as well as ensuring the successful integration of the recent acquisitions to the group.